seeplayerone/dapp-bin/testnet-tutorial/asilink.md

 ## Download and Install

-[Download](https://asimov.network/wallet) AsiLink plugin wallet from the Asimov official website, open the Chrome browser extensions (chrome://extensions/) page, drag in the newly downloaded wallet crx file (after unzip) for installation.
-Verify that the plugin wallet is installed successfully, as shown below:
+[Download](https://asimov.tech/wallet) AsiLink plugin wallet from the Asimov official website, open the Chrome browser extensions page (chrome://extensions/), unzip and drag in the **asilink.crx** file to install.
+Verify the wallet is installed successfully, as shown below:

 ![](./img/asilink-installed.png)